flaubert-dev/really-simple-theme/README.md

 ## Description
 Really Simple is a theme for bloggers and writers who need a ultra light and fast theme.
 The theme focuses on simplicity and loading speed.
 Yes, Really Simple Theme is also fully AMP compatible.

+## Installation
+1. From the admin panel, go to Appearance > Themes and click the Add New button.
+2. Search for "Really Simple"
+3. Install and activate

+## Customizations
+After updating WordPress 5.8, it is recommended to install the plugin: Classic Widgets.
+This plugin will improve the sidebar and prevent bugs.